-The X-Files uses this trope for humorous effect in "Syzygy," in which a rare planetary alignment causes strange behavior in a small town, and even Mulder and Scully begin to snipe at each other; and in "Fight Club," in which a pair of Identical Strangers cause a Hate Plague to befall anyone who comes into contact with both of them.
+Used for humorous effect in "Syzygy", in which a rare planetary alignment causes strange behavior in a small town, and even Mulder and Scully begin to snipe at each other; and in "Fight Club," in which a pair of teens cause a Hate Plague to befall anyone who comes into contact with both of them.

 Angel had a variant: the touch of a particular vicious misogynist caused any man he touched to hate and attack any woman they came near.

 In another episode, the bizarreness of the week causes people to bleed from their eyes and go into a murderous rage about whatever they feel.